Please ensure Javascript is enabled for purposes of website accessibility

 • Get rid of sample-size toiletries, half-used products, and beauty tools you never reach for.

-• Old towels and washcloths can be donated to local animal shelters.
+• Old towels and washcloths can be donated to local animal shelters in Orange County, including the Orange County SPCA and local rescue organizations.

 • Consolidate cleaning supplies under the sink and recycle empty bottles.